Guide to visiting the Lake Mburo National Park

 3. Our activities in Mburo Lake National Park

-Coming from Kisoro, we reached the Park gate around 3 pm.
+Coming from Kisoro, we reached the park gate around 3 pm.
 We went straight to the small dock on the lake for the boat cruise.
-Here, is a small building with a souvenir shop and a ranger where you can buy your ticket (departure at 4 pm.).
+Here is a small building with a souvenir shop and a ranger to buy your ticket (departure at 4 pm).
 After the cruise, we had a 1-hour game drive till sunset.
-The next day, early in the morning, we first did the walking safari with a ranger (2 hours walking) and then a 3 hours game drive.
+The next day, early in the morning, we first did the walking safari with a ranger (2 hours walking) and a 3 hours game drive.
 We left the park around 1 pm towards Kampala.